How To Clean A Treadmill Belt (Explained With Video)

 So the towel is held into place and then you turn on the treadmill so it does a couple of revolutions.
 You mustn't let go of the towel otherwise it may get caught in the machinery of the treadmill.
 Once it's revolved a few times turn off the treadmill and slide the towel away.
 You should notice some dirt and grime on the towel that has been removed from between the belt and the deck.

 You'll be surprised by the amount of dirt that comes out and that's why you need to do it regularly.
 That dirt can affect the motor and performance of your treadmill.
 It's a simple thing to do that will take minutes but greatly extend the life of your machine.
-Below we've embedded a youtube video of this process being done and you'll see how to do it and how easy it is.
+Once this is done the lubrication can take place.
+Bare in mind you can lubricate every 3 months.
+So the majority of the time, you're just cleaning the belt.